-One of the biggest changes will be in the R visa process.
-The R visa is one of only a handful of categories where the beneficiary/applicant does not have to have prior approval from USCIS to apply for a visa.
-Currently applicants can submit an application directly to a US Consulate overseas, or in certain instances (Canadians) at the port of entry.
-The new rule will require that all employers or organizations seeking to classify an alien as a religious worker, whether as an immigrant (Form I-360) or non-immigrant (Form I-129), will have to file a petition with USCIS.
-The addition of the petition requirement for non-immigrants seeking an R-1 visa or R-1 visa-exempt entry is needed in order to facilitate current and future on-site inspections and to further ensure the integrity of the program.
+Previously, the R-1 was one of only a handful of categories where the beneficiary/applicant would not require prior approval of a petition before applying for the visa at the Consulate, much like the TN, E-3 or Blanket L-1.
+The new rule required all employers or organizations seeking to classify an alien as a religious worker to file the Form I-129 and obtain prior petition approval.
+The addition of the petition requirement for non-immigrants seeking an R-1 visa or R-1 visa-exempt entry was needed in order to facilitate current and future on-site inspections and to further ensure the integrity of the program.

-The next big change contemplated by the rule change is a change in the definitions.
-The changes in the definitions are intended to focus on the distinctions between certain terms and make it determine eligibility.
-Notably there are changes to clarify the distinctions between Religious Vocation and Religious Occupation, and Bona Fide Nonprofit Religious Organizations and Bona Fide Organizations which are Affiliated with the Religious Denomination.
-The proposal clarifies the terms Minister and Religious Denomination, and adds a definition for Denominational Membership.
+The next big change contemplated by the rule change was a change in the definitions.
+The changes in the definitions were intended to focus on the distinctions between certain terms.
+Notably there were changes to clarify the distinctions between Religious Vocation and Religious Occupation, and Bona Fide Nonprofit Religious Organizations and Bona Fide Organizations which are Affiliated with the Religious Denomination.
+The proposal clarified the terms Minister and Religious Denomination, and adds a definition for Denominational Membership.

-This rule proposes that USCIS may conduct on-site inspections of petitioning organizations seeking to employ either an R-1 nonimmigrant or special immigrant religious worker.
+This rule introduced USCIS site inspections of petitioning organizations seeking to employ either an R-1 nonimmigrant or special immigrant religious worker.
 Pursuant to its general authority under section 103 of the INA and 8 CFR part 103, USCIS may conduct audits, on-site inspections, reviews or investigations, to ensure that an alien is entitled to the benefit sought and that all laws have been complied with.
-By emphasizing this ability in the proposed rule USCIS is seeking to deter further fraud in the program.
-This rule will also allow DHS to monitor religious workers and ensure they maintain lawful status while in the United States.
-The purpose of this activity is to eliminate the inappropriate award of immigration benefits to unqualified individuals.

 Evidentiary Requirements For Petitioning Organizations

-USCIS also proposes to change the evidentiary requirements for petitioning employer organizations seeking a religious worker.
-Existing regulations require that the organization submit documentation showing that it is exempt from taxation in accordance with section 501(c)(3) of the Internal Revenue Code of 1986 as it relates to religious organizations.
+USCIS also proposed to change the evidentiary requirements for petitioning employer organizations seeking a religious worker.
+Existing regulations at the time required that the organization submit documentation showing that it is exempt from taxation in accordance with section 501(c)(3) of the Internal Revenue Code of 1986 as it relates to religious organizations.
 The new rule will specifically require that petitioning organizations submit a currently valid determination letter from the Internal Revenue Service (IRS).

 Changes Unique To The Nonimmigrant Religious Worker Classification

-An alien may then apply for additional periods of stay by filing the Form I-129 with USCIS.
-Any extension request must include a through demonstration of the alien’s compensation by the approved employer in a manner that assures compliance with tax policies and provides better assurance to USCIS that the required employment relationship truly exists.
+Any extension request must include a thorough demonstration of the alien’s compensation by the approved employer in a manner that assures compliance with tax policies and provides better assurance to USCIS that the required employment relationship truly exists.
 Any request for R-1 extension must include initial evidence of the previous R-1 employment in the form of the alien’s W-2 wage statements, the employer’s wage transmittal statements, and transcripts of the alien’s processed income tax returns (IRS Form 4506T) for any preceding period spent in the United States in R-1 status.